PranavKhatri/SpringCore/example1/Notes.md

    to the spring framework that the developer has done some changes which will result into creating beans.
    So during the startup or during the initialization of the IoC container , it will make sure it is reading all the content of this class.
+9. NoUniqueBeanDefinitionException: When we create multiple objects of same type and try to fetch the bean from context by type, the Spring cannot guess which instance you have declared you refer to.
+This will lead to NoUniqueBeanDefinitionException.
+`@Bean
+Vechicle vehicle1(){
+ var veh = new Vehicle()
+   veh.setName("Audi");
+   return veh;
+}
+@Bean
+Vechicle vehicle1(){
+var veh = new Vehicle()
+veh.setName("Audi");
+return veh;
+}
+var context = new AnnotationConfigApplicationContext(ProjectConfig.class);
+Vehicle veh = context.getBean("vehicle1", Vehicle.class);
+}`
+10. Naming the Bean:
+`@Bean(name="myBean") or @Bean(value="myBean") or @Bean("myBean")`
+11. @Primary Annotation: When you have the multiple beans of the same kind inside the Spring Context, we can make one of them primary by using @Primary annotation.
+Primary annotation is the one which Spring will choose if it has multiple options and you dont specify a name.
+In other words, it is the default bean that spring contet will consider in case of confusion due to multiple beans present of same type.
+12. @Component Annotation: It is one of the commonly used sterotype annotation by developers. using this we can easily create and add a beanto the Spring context by writing less code compared to the @Bean option.
+With Sterotype annotations, we need to add the annotation above the class for which we need to have an instance in the spring context.
+13. @ComponnetScan annotation over the configuration class, instruct the Spring where to find the class we have marked with the sterotype annottaions.